 Experience in the Industry is more important than you might think.

-A property management company that is worth their weight in gold should have years of experience managing properties.
-Management Companies that have been around a while should be familiar with Fair Housing Laws, been to court a time or two (it’s bound to happen), and hopefully has a defined process in place that allows them to provide you the level of service you deserve.
+A property management company that is worth its weight in gold should have years of experience managing properties.
+Management Companies that have been around a while should be familiar with Fair Housing Laws, be in court a time or two (it’s bound to happen), and hopefully have a defined process in place that allows them to provide you the level of service you deserve.